linhhv-1996/NewUI/content/english/blog/10-micro-saas-examples-built-for-notion-users/index.md

 {{< image src="images/blog/10-micro-saas-examples-built-for-notion-users/1.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-10 micro sass examples that are all built to integrate directly with Notion.
+10 micro saas examples that are all built to integrate directly with Notion.
 For each of these examples, we'll be taking a look at their self reported revenue, who they were founded by, as well as what the product does.

 I think you really like number eight here, so make sure you stay until the end of the article.